-While you might have picture-perfect 20/20 vision, you’d do yourself one better by coming equipped with binoculars to get a closer look at the interstellar spectacle.
+While you might have picture-perfect 20/20 vision, you’d do yourself one better by heading out to anywhere that is less affected by light pollution and coming equipped with binoculars to get a closer look at the interstellar spectacle.

 Check out this light pollution map to find a dark sky near you!